remykarem/remykarem.github.io/books-src/business-finance-book/src/philosophy/wealth.md

 If given a choice, the wealthier option is probably a better one[^upperhand].

+To be a strong Muslim.[^strongmuslim]

+## On greed

+Put your money in your hand, not your heart.[^moneyinhand]

 ## On managing finances well

 Islam encourages
 * balanced spending[^balanced]
 * entrusting your finances to the right people[^entrust]
 * planning for dependents[^dependents]

+# On growing money

+Salman Al-farisi divides his wealth into 3 parts, one of it is investments.[^salmanalfarisi]

 ---